rivtlib-net/rivt-zip/README.rst

 rivtzip
 ========

-rivtzip is a portable complete framework for rivt.
+rivtzip is a portable rivt framework that can be copied and expanded to folder or flash drive.
 It includes:

-- Python and libraries
+- Python and rivt libraries
-- VSCode and extensions
+- VSCode and rivt extensions
-- Texlive
 - Git